Bullying Facts and Resources

 Of course bullying causes harm to others!
 Bullying is abusive and can cause lasting damage to the victim.
 Being consistently targeted damages one’s self worth, they may view themselves as undesirable and unworthy.
 This can lead to depression, isolation, self–hate and yes, ultimately, suicide.

 Those who are bullied may be afraid to go to school or to the bathroom alone, play on the playground or ride the school bus.
 They may also lose interest in school, have trouble concentrating and perform poorly educationally.
-Being bullied can be upsetting and stressful, and it can affect your life in many different ways, including health, self-esteem, relationships, work and education.
 The effects can be long-lasting into and throughout adulthood.

 WHAT HAPPENS TO KIDS EXPOSED TO BULLYING?